Updated on 01 Jul, 202655 mins read 144 views

 Good object models emerge from good responsibility assignment.

-Responsibility-Driven Design
+Responsibility-Driven Design (RDD)

-Professional designers often use: Responsibility-Driven Design (RDD)
+Professional object-oriented designers often follow a philosophy called Responsibility-Driven Design (RDD)

 Who should do this?